We visited the Anne Frank House Museum, which is located where she and her family hid for nearly two years at the back of her father's business.

-The museum is just as the Frank family left their hiding place.
-Anne’s father Otto was the only survivor and founded the museum so that future generations would not forget.
+This museum is just as the Frank family left their hiding place.
+Anne's father Otto was the only survivor and founded the museum so that future generations would not forget.

-The photo above is of the “stumbling stones” of the Frank family.
-These are located in the sidewalk in front of their actual home about a 15-minute walk away from the museum.
-The museum is the site where they hid, not their family’s home.
-Stumbling stones are usually made of brass and can be found all over Europe especially in cities’ Jewish quarters.
+The photo above is of the "stumbling stones" of the Frank family.
+These are located in the sidewalk in front of their actual home, about a 15-minute walk away from the museum.
+The museum is the site of where they hid, not their family's home.
+Stumbling stones are usually made of brass and can be found all over Europe especially in cities' Jewish quarters.
 They commemorate where Jews lived before they were deported.
-Great effort is made to provide accurate facts as to dates, where they were taken, and sometimes when they died.
+Great effort is made to provide accurate facts such as dates, where they were taken, and when they died.
 It is incredibly sobering to walk down a street and find them in front of nearly every building for blocks.

-Garden with Courting Couples: Square Saint-Pierre, Paris, 1887
+Garden with Courting Couples: Square Saint-Pierre, Paris 1887.

 Lunch at the museum cafe.
 Brian had some kind of macaroni and cheese.